josuegcp95/WeatherApp/README.md

 ## Description
 - This is a weather iOS application
-- Asks user for permission to track their location to provide local weather information
+- Ask user for permission to track their location to provide local weather information
-- Shows weather hourly for the next 5 hours
+- Show hourly weather for the next 5 hours
-- Shows weather daily for the next 5 days
+- Shows daily weather for the next 5 days
 - UI with Storyboard
 - MVC Design Pattern